 Young people have already made a recent attempt to change using behaviour in the last year.
 They understand the negatives outweigh the positive of their addiction.
 They are usually taking some small steps towards changing behaviour and understand that change is necessary and urgent.
 However, some young people at this stage may still decide not to do anything about their behaviour.

 Young people are actively taking steps to change their using behaviour and working towards goals and significant change.
 They are committed and may try several different techniques.
 However they are still at a high risk of relapse.

 Young people are able to successfully avoid any temptations to return to using behaviour.
 They have learned to anticipate and handle temptations to use and are able to employ new ways of coping.
 If they have a temporary relapse, they can recover and don’t see it as a failure.

-Learn more about how Sir David Martin Foundation helps save young lives – moving them from a high risk of suicide to seeing opportunities and building a brighter future.
+Learn more about how Sir David Martin Foundation helps save young lives through our support of Triple Care Farm – moving them from a high risk of suicide to seeing opportunities and building a brighter future.